Ayush30s/Restaurant-App/README.md

 , are two most important hooks

+# Virtuual DOM
+-  is object repersentation of actual DOM

 # Ract use Reconciliation algorithm (also known as React fiber) (Came in React 16) --->

 # if i have a res container and in the res container i have 7 res card , know on clicking a button my ui changes from filtering 7 cards to 3 cards